-See the Career Center for on-campus job postings and application procedures.
+Visit the Career Center for on-campus job postings and application procedures.
 Do not expect to find on-campus employment immediately.
-It is important to keep checking the job postings.
+Keep checking the job postings.

 Curricular Practical Training